-Staff from SJRRP and the South-Central California Area Office of Reclamation jointly track and evaluate the accuracy of runoff forecasts.
-Based on the age of these forecasts, the short-term weather forecast, observed Unimpaired Inflow, and other available information, a hybrid forecast is generated.
+Staff from the South-Central California Area Office of Reclamation and SJRRP jointly track and evaluate the accuracy of runoff forecasts.
+Based on the age of these forecasts, the short-term and long-term weather forecasts, the climatological outlook, observed Unimpaired Inflow, and other available information, a hybrid forecast is generated.
 The weighting of the different components is regularly evaluated and selected using professional judgment and the best available information.
-For the current allocation, the DWR "runoff adjusted" and NWS "smoothed" forecasts are combined with a 50/50 blending respectively.
+For the current allocation, the DWR "runoff adjusted" and NWS "smoothed runoff adjusted" forecasts are combined with a 20/80 blending respectively.
 This results in the Hybrid Unimpaired Inflow Forecasts shown in Table 2.